Multispectral imaging camera sensors on agricultural drones allow the farmer to manage crops, soil, fertilizing and irrigation more effectively.

 The below diagram show typical spectral reflectance curves of three basic types of Earth features: green vegetation, dry bare soil and clear water.
 Green, Red, and Infrared are the main ones used in agriculture.
 The Red Edge (short band corresponding to the Near Infrared entry point) is also sometimes used for obtaining additional indices.

-The vegetation spectrum image is from Markelowitz with further details and explanations regarding the reflectance and vegetation wavebands below.
+The below vegetation spectrum image has details and explanations regarding the reflectance and vegetation wavebands.

 The spectral reflectance curve of healthy green vegetation has a significant minimum of reflectance in the visible portion of the electromagnetic spectrum resulting from the pigments in plant leaves.
 Healthy vegetation will absorb in both the blue and red bands, giving rise to what is called the “green bump of healthy vegetation”.